arckadious/fizzbuzz/README.md

 ### Applicative logs

-Fizzbuzz API uses a logger middleware, which send requests and responses to a MySQL Database.
+Fizzbuzz API uses a logger middleware, which sends requests and responses to a MySQL Database.

 >'/swagger' api endpoint is excluded from applicative logs.